 - Beat oil, sugar, eggs, and molasses in a large mixing bowl.
 Whisk together the dry ingredients in a small bowl.
 Stir into the sugar mixture till well combined.
 Roll dough into small balls and roll in sugar.

 - Bake on lightly greased cookie sheets at 350° for about 6-7 minutes.
-Cool completely.
+Cool completely on wire racks.

 - Combine chips and oil in a small glass bowl.
 Microwave at 50% power, stirring every 30 seconds until smooth.
 Dip cookies halfway into the white chocolate and lay on parchment paper or silicone pan liners till set.

 -The 2 tablespoons of ginger is not a mistake.
 It's what makes them really good.
 The spiciness is a perfect balance for the white chocolate, trust me!